MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### Influencing the output format

-You can influence Copilot's output format by asking for explicit output types like *"show me failed vs. succeeded flow run distribution as a bar chart."* This prompt likely produces the following outcome:
+You can influence Copilot's output format by asking for explicit output types like *"show me failed vs succeeded flow run distribution as a bar chart."* This prompt likely produces the following outcome:

 :::image type="content" source="media/automation-center/copilot-influence-output-format.png" alt-text="Screenshot of a reply that Copilot responded to a user prompt with a pie chart." lightbox="media/automation-center/copilot-influence-output-format.png":::

 ### Clear previous prompt context to start over

-If you wish to reset the conversation with Copilot you can select the three dots `...` next to the copilot name, and then select **New chat**.
+If you wish to reset the conversation with Copilot, select the three dots `...` next to the copilot name, and then select **New chat**.

 :::image type="content" source="media/automation-center/copilot-new-chat.png" alt-text="Screenshot of the New chat option in Copilot to reset a conversation." lightbox="media/automation-center/copilot-new-chat.png":::